Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Introduction, motivation and historical remarks

+According to Sheridan \cite[Theorem 1.2]{Sheridan} and Abouzaid et al.~\cite[Section 7.3]{AAEKO}, the triangulated category $\underline{\CM}^{\mathsf{lf}}(\rA)$ admits a symplectic mirror description.
+We hope that our results will bring a new light in the study of Fukaya categories of Riemann surfaces.

+\item Our method equally allows to treat those degenerate cusps, which are \emph{not} hypersurface singularities.
+We consider the following two cases: \begin{itemize} \item $\rA = T_{\infty\infty\infty\infty} = \kk\llbracket x,y,u,v\rrbracket/(xy, uv)$.
+This surface singularity is a complete intersection.
+We describe all rank one objects of ${\CM}^{\mathsf{lf}}(\rA)$.
+For some of them, we compute the corresponding presentation matrices, see Subsection \ref{SS:degcusp3}. \item $\rA = \kk\llbracket x,y,z,u,v\rrbracket/(xz, xu, yu, yv, zv)$.
+It is a Gorenstein surface singularity, which is not a complete intersection.
+We explicitly describe all rank one objects of ${\CM}^{\mathsf{lf}}(\rA)$, see Subsection \ref{SS:degcusp4}. \end{itemize} \item Finally, we treat the integral Cohen--Macaulay surface singularity which is representation tame and not Gorenstein, see Subsection \ref{SS:sing-semichain}.
+We describe all maximal Cohen--Macaulay modules of rank one, see Proposition \ref{P:computesemichains}, and compute some one--parameter families of indecomposable objects of ${\CM}^{\mathsf{lf}}(\rA)$ of rank two, see Remark \ref{R:SemichainsContSeries}. \end{itemize}

 \emph{Acknowledgement}.
-Parts of this work were done during the stay of both authors at Max Planck Institute f\"ur Mathematik in Bonn and the stay of the first-named author at the Johannes Gutenberg University of Mainz.
-The research of the first-named author was supported by the DFG project Bu-1866/1-2 and the research of the second-named author was supported by the INTAS grant 06-1000017-9093.
-The first-named author would like to thank Duco van Straten for helpful discussions of the results of this article.
+Parts of this work were done during the authors stay at Max Planck Institute f\"ur Mathematik in Bonn and at the Mathematical Research Institute in Oberwolfach within the ``Research in Pairs'' programme from March 18 -- March 30, 2012 and July 21 -- August 2, 2013.
+The research of the first-named author was supported by the DFG projects Bu--1866/1--1 and Bu--1866/2--1.
+The research of the second-named author was supported by the INTAS grant 06--1000017--9093.
+The first-named author would like to thank Duco van Straten for helpful discussions and Wassilij Gnedin for pointing out numerous misprints in the previous version of this paper.
+Our special thanks go to Lesya Bodnarchuk for supplying us with TikZ pictures illustrating representation theory of decorated bunches of chains.